opinionscience/BERTransfer/README.md

 * Topics can be annotated based on several features: the characteristic words and a list of
 * Topic annotations can be transfered to a new corpus.

+## Use cases

-This approach is especially useful in the following cases:
+BERTransfer has been especially relevant for the following tasks:
+* Continuous observation of new data.
-*For very large corpus.
-Currently BERTopic takes a long time on corpus larger than 70,000 documents.
+* Very large corpus.
+With its default setting, BERTopic takes a long time on corpus larger than 70,000 documents
-*For continuous observation of new data.
-*For the reuse complex annotations that may require the interpretation of an expert analyst.
+* Reuse complex annotations that may require the interpretation of an expert analyst.